sigurdkampevold/media_mood/index.markdown

 In the plot at the start of this section, where we show the distribution of compound sentiment score over time, the mood drops drastically in March 2020.
 There are also other sections of the plot where the mood drops drastically, but this is the only section where there is no significant drop in the number of quotes, and the mood stays down for a period.
 This points towards there being some substance in our hypothesis.
 Furthermore, we calculate the mean compound score for the two periods.
 In the pre-Covid period, the mean compound score is 0.19.
 However, in the Covid period, the mean compound score is 0.16.
 In other words, the compound score is 18.75% higher in the Covid period.

+[comment]: # "We are writing about an hypothesis above, if this is a hypothesis, it should be pointed out earlier I guess?"
+[comment]: # "Double check the numbers above, don't seem right at first sight!"

 To determine whether the observed difference is significant, we utilize the previously mentioned t-test.
 The p-value is 0.000, which signifies that the result is very significant.
 We reject the null hypothesis that the mood in the pre-Covid period equals the mood in the post-Covid period.
 In other words, there is clear evidence for the Covid-19 pandemic to have impacted the mood in the media.

 ##### _Media_